Grant Panels

 The California Arts Council seeks arts and cultural practitioners from disparate communities statewide to volunteer for our upcoming grant review panels.
 Panelists play a critical role in the grant application process as field representatives.
 They work both independently and virtually alongside staff Programs Specialists and other panelists to evaluate grant applications, ensuring an equitable, honest, and thorough review and ranking process.

-The panel experience provides great insight into the grant-making process, offering professional development and networking opportunities for arts practitioners working across creative sectors.
+The panel experience provides great insight into the grant-making process and can serve as a professional development practice for their career and artistic goals.
 Community members with careers in social justice, focusing on youth and adult programs that provide links between social service and the court systems, are also welcome to apply.
 In addition to experienced arts practitioners, this is a great opportunity for new and emerging members of the arts & culture community.

-Applications submitted may be considered for either Grant Cycle A or Grant Cycle B review panels in 2022.
-Panelists selected to serve during the 2022 grant season will be contacted by CAC staff between March and July.
+- Panelist applications submitted may be considered for 2023 grant review panels.
+Panelists selected to serve during the 2023 grant season will be contacted by CAC staff between May and July.

 Please review the Panelist Criteria and Grant Review Process sections below.